Roosh V

+On Sunday, October 29, 2023, Valizadeh closed his online forum and decided to move on from public internet life: "I have a regular job now and want to live a normal Orthodox life.
+This forum is a hinderance[sic] to that end."

 Background

 Early life

 Valizadeh was born June 14, 1979, in Washington DC, to an Iranian father and an Armenian mother.
 Valizadeh graduated from the University of Maryland, College Park in 2001 with a degree in microbiology.
-He began blogging about his attempts at having sex with women, but once his internet anonymity was broken, he turned to blogging and writing full-time as a means to supporting himself, first with the publication of Bang: The Pickup Bible That Helps You Get More Lays (2007), and then with sex-themed travel guides on the countries he had visited.
+He began blogging about his attempts to meet women, but once his internet anonymity was broken, he turned to blogging and writing full-time as a means to supporting himself, first with the publication of Bang: The Pickup Bible That Helps You Get More Lays (2007), and then with dating-themed travel guides on the countries he had visited.

 Personal views

 2007–2018

 Valizadeh began his writing career with advice based on pickup artist culture, although by 2016 no longer identified with the term.

 Valizadeh calls his system of beliefs "Neomasculinity", which he describes as a combination of biology and traditional beliefs on masculinity, and as a rejection of "Western degeneracy".
 Valizadeh advocates adherence to traditional heteronormative roles for men and women, and believes that feminism has harmed women, men, and society in general.
 In addition, he states that men and women are physically and mentally very different and that much of women's value comes from their fertility and beauty.
 Valizadeh describes himself as "pro-woman" in that he wants women "to live a life that is according to their biological genetics."

-In a 2013 Washington Times Communities interview, he states that feminism has left a legacy of weaker men who are more androgynous.
+In a 2013 Washington Times Communities interview, he alleges that feminism has left a legacy of weaker men who are more androgynous.
 He went on to say that women abstain from having sex with them in preference for "bad boys".

 Valizadeh has been described as a men's rights activist by The Daily Beast, Salon, S. E. Smith, and others.

 He has expressed qualified support for Donald Trump.
 He said that Trump's election as President of the United States would lead to the "death of political correctness".
 He has also said The Daily Beast is run by the CIA.

 By 2016, Valizadeh had changed his focus from pickup advice to political commentary.
 His book Free Speech Isn't Free discusses ways in which, he says, straight men are denied freedom of speech.